 Homemade pH Buffers

-- Advantage: If pH levels are low you can use a little citric acid or even white vinegar to help bring your water’s pH down.
-When you need to raise your pH levels you can use a little bit of baking soda in your solution and bring those readings back up.
+- Advantage: If pH levels are high you can use a little citric acid or even white vinegar to help bring your water’s pH down.
+When your pH levels are low you can use a little bit of baking soda in your solution and bring those readings back up.
 This will cost you less than picking up a buffering solution.

 - Disadvantage: The issue with using these solutions is that they don’t work for very long.
 You’ll find yourself having to add a little lemon juice every other day, then having to use a little baking soda to even things out.
 Moreover, we’ve also heard of growers using these ingredients and seeing severe spikes in pH, which if not handled properly and quickly and bring your grow to a halt.